PhilippRiegelmann/note_of_absence/readme.md

 }
 ```

-- sender: Key of the employee, which wants to create the absence note
+- sender: Key of the employee, which wants to create the note of absence
 - representative: Key of the employee representing the sender
 - date_from: Start of the absence in english format YYYY/MM/DD
 - date_to: End of the absence in english format YYYY/MM/DD

 # Usage

-To create the file message.txt, which will include your absence note run the following command in your terminal.
+To create the file message.txt, which will include your note of absence run the following command in your terminal.

 ```
 python create.py